JasonBenn/my_clippings_to_roam/README.md

 - [Franklin] left behind a full record of an old age that was among the most constructive and happy euer lived...
 ...
 ```

+The outputted `Tags::` line will include any date on which you made a highlight for this document (in other words, if I read a book over the course of a week and made highlights on 3 different days, all 3 days will be represented).

 If you've got any feedback, @ me in the [Roam Research Slack](https://roamresearch.slack.com/join/shared_invite/enQtODg3NjIzODEwNDgwLTdhMjczMGYwN2YyNmMzMDcyZjViZDk0MTA2M2UxOGM5NTMxNDVhNDE1YWVkNTFjMGM4OTE3MTQ3MjEzNzE1MTA) in the #hacking channel or on [Twitter](https://twitter.com/jasoncbenn), or send me an email at jasoncbenn@gmail.com!